Accident with my company’s car; who pays damages?

 First: Call 911.
 Once that happens, someone from the Sheriff’s Office or a Highway Patrol Officer can respond to the scene.
 It’s important that you get the accident documented in the form of a police report, so that you have that for your case.

-Second: Call an attorney: An attorney can advice you on the steps to handle your property insurance claim, and resolve any injuries you may have sustained as a results of your accident.
+Second: Call an attorney: An attorney can advise you on the steps to handle your property insurance claim, and resolve any injuries you may have sustained as a results of your accident.
 Insurance companies have attorneys working hard for them, and you need an attorney working just as hard for your rights.

 Who Will Pay for My Defense if I Am Sued Regarding an Auto Accident?

-There are many different insurance coverage that are available to you, when you sign up for an insurance policy.
+There are many different insurance coverages that are available to you, when you sign up for an insurance policy.
 If you elected bodily injury coverage to protect you if you were in an accident that was your fault, your insurance company will pay for your defense and hire an attorney for you.

 Who Will Pay for the Damage to My Vehicle in an Accident?